Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

     Before Change: C:\Users\UWX161178\File_Management_Operations
     After Change: D:\os_library

+## Changing the Current Working Directory Using Double Forward Slashes

-- **Using Double Forward Slashes (`//`)**: Double forward slashes are sometimes used to separate directories.
+- Double forward slashes are sometimes used to separate directories.
 While this can work, it is less conventional and might cause unexpected behavior in some cases.
+- The objective is to change the current working directory to `D://os_library` using double forward slashes and verify the change by printing the current directory before and after the change.